Precoixious/maps/README.md

 # maps.oc.tc
-Map XMLs from maps.oc.tc used by [ProjectAres](https://github.com/OvercastNetwork/ProjectAres).
+Map XMLs used by [ProjectAres](https://github.com/Brottweiler/ProjectAres).
 A useful reference with [docs.oc.tc](https://github.com/OvercastNetwork/docs.oc.tc).

-# Licence
+# License
 All rights belong to their respective owners.